BunsDev/iMO/README.md

  We've heavily reduced all the variables involved, so you end up with a
 system that is very basic, increasing the chances that it's resistant to
 all types of attacks.
-It's worth keeping in mind, though, that capital
+It's worth keeping in mind that optimising capital
-efficiency (less over-collat) may also introduce a degree of fragility.
+efficiency (less over-collat) may also introduce a degree of fragility...

 "Tote tools like mechanics...mechanisms," based on re-staking;
 2 types of cash-settled `dues`: for synthetic `long` or `short`